-Brighton and Hove Women’s History Group seek to identify, celebrate and gain recognition for women who have contributed to the history of Brighton and Hove over the last 150 years.
-As part of this mission, we aim to support the installation of blue plaques in relevant locations to commemorate notable women of Brighton.
+Brighton and Hove Women’s History Group (BHWHG) seek to identify, celebrate and gain recognition for women who have contributed to the history of Brighton and Hove.
+As part of this mission, we aim to support the installation of blue plaques in relevant locations, and to draw attention to those already in place.

 In selecting the individuals we support in this way, we broadly follow the Historic England blue plaque criteria, but with more creative and inclusive remit: